-Have you read the story of Jesus asleep in a boat with His panicking disciples during a raging storm?
+Have you read the Bible story of Jesus asleep in a boat with His panicking disciples during a raging storm?
+He is asleep in the back of a boat they were in.
+They are terrified they might drown in this story.
 They woke Him in desperation.
-He calmed the wind and waves and in shock and awe they said among themselves, “Who is this man, that even the wind and waves obey him?”
+He speaks to and calms the wind and waves and in shock and awe, they said among themselves, “Who is this man, that even the wind and waves obey him?”
 Mark 4:41

-God doesn’t want anyone to sink or remain in this kind of place.
+God doesn’t want anyone to sink into or remain in this kind of place.
 If you knew the Lord, then you would also know that He desires to and will lift you up from this place.
-King David knew this and proclaimed in Psalm 40:2 “He lifted me out of the pit of despair, out of the mud and the mire.
+King David knew this!
+He proclaimed in Psalm 40:2, “He lifted me out of the pit of despair, out of the mud and the mire.
 He set my feet on solid ground and steadied me as I walked along.”

 Jesus desires to deliver us from these kinds of troubles.
 His help reaches those who believe in Him and the promise of His Word and boldly ask in faith.
 That is what is meant in 2 Corinthians 8:9.
 “For you know the grace of our Lord Jesus Christ, that, though He was rich, yet for your sakes He became poor, that you through His poverty might be rich.”
 Our richness is that we can call upon Him confidently knowing that God will take what the devil meant for evil and turn it for good.
 He will turn defeats into victories!
 First He wants to help us get our feet on solid ground.
 It starts by having faith and drawing strength and peace from the richness and power of the promise of His Word such as in Philippians 4:7.
 “And the peace of God, which passes all understanding, shall keep your hearts and minds through Christ Jesus.”

-Real strength and peace in hard situations is gained from learning of, praying for, and putting faith in the promises He has written to you in His Word.
+Real strength and peace in hard situations is gained from learning of God’s will, and praying for and putting faith in the promises He has written to you in His Word.
 It’s from there that the peace that passes human understanding and strength from Him comes as revealed in Psa 85:8.
 “I will listen to what God the LORD will say; He promises peace to His people, His saints– but let them not return to folly (believing in myths and fables.)

 In His Love,